Exclusive: U.S. states to expand generic drug price-fixing suit - sources

 The new complaint will address the relationships between such parties as wholesalers, distributors, large pharmacies and supermarkets, the sources said, adding that it will also cover the agreements with manufacturers to keep prices high.

-The previous lawsuit, filed in December, had focused on Mylan NV, Teva Pharmaceutical Industries Ltd and four other companies.
+The previous lawsuit, filed in December, had focused on Mylan NV (MYL.O), Teva Pharmaceutical Industries Ltd (TEVA.TA) and four other companies.
 It had centered on just two medicines: a delayed-release version of a common antibiotic, doxycycline hyclate; and glyburide, an older drug used to treat diabetes.

 The amended complaint expands the number of drugs to include glipizide-metformin and glyburide-metformin, which are among the most commonly used diabetes treatments, the sources said.